What’s the difference, does it matter?

 The more my body healed in the hot room, the more time I spent there.

 I started reading the bodies of those in my class.
 I had the best classroom after all. partially clothed, moving bodies of all shapes, sizes.
 I didn’t need to hear their story of what was going on with them.

 The following comes from my own experience and observing students as a teacher of psychosomatic

 therapy for over a decade.

-Related to mind-body therapies are therapies that use the body to affect the mind, such as yoga, tai chi, qigong, and some types of dance.
+Related to mind-body therapies are therapies that use the body to affect the mind, such as yoga, tai chi, qigong, and some types of dance (these are sometimes called body-mind therapies).
 Ultimately mind-body and body-mind therapies are interrelated: the body affects the mind, which in turn impacts the body (and the mind.)

 that “mind” is not synonymous with brain.
 Instead, in our definition, the mind consists of mental states such as thoughts, emotions, beliefs, attitudes, and images.
 The brain is the hardware that allows us to experience these mental states.